gotm-model/gotm-model-hugo/content/blog/now_with_ice.md

 <!--more-->

+Updated 2019-08-15 with new information on YAML-based ice configuration.

 The use of submodules has made it much easier to integrate external projects without major risk of side effects.

 #### CMake configuration